SudarsanamR/AEGIS/README.md

 ### 3. Running the Python Simulation

-*Note: Always run scripts using the `python` prefix from the project root directory.
-Do not run them directly (e.g. `./python/attacks/dpa_attack.py`), as this may cause permission or path errors.*

 ```bash
 # 1. Generate traces for all 3 designs (run ALL three before proceeding)
 python python/trace_collection/collect_traces.py --mode simulate  # Act 1: unmasked